Full question:

 Answer:

-No, if you sign a waiver of service you relieve the plaintiff and give up a right to proof of service.
-A waiver of service waives the right to formal notification.
-It may be used in a number of situations, such as during the process of probating a will, or when a corporate Board of Directors needs to hold an emergency meeting.
-The use of a waiver of notice is commonly to allow legal proceedings to be more timely and efficient.
+No, if you sign a waiver of service, you relieve the plaintiff of the obligation to formally notify you.
+By waiving service, you give up your right to proof of service.
+This waiver can be used in various situations, such as during the probate of a will or when a corporate Board of Directors needs to hold an emergency meeting.
+The purpose of a waiver of notice is to make legal proceedings more timely and efficient.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.